 After a short climb we are soon at the Monte Gazzaro cross, with extensive views all around.
 We decide we are going to go and look at the dangerous descent.
 Initially this is quite gentle and easy.
 A sign to a punto panoramico takes us to a rocky spur of our ridge....

-The path now becomes steeper, and wire rope appears to provide assistance.
+The path now becomes steeper, and wire rope appear to provide assistance.
 The steep sections do not last long, though there are plenty of places where it is obvious that people have taken a slide in the mud.
 Fortunately for us the ground is drying out nicely and we have no problems.

 We have a long descent, but nothing outrageously steep, on good mountain paths, generally wooded, scented with hawthorn and honeysuckle....